goharbor/harbor/docs/user_guide.md

 - Retagging images reserves and releases resources:
   -  If you retag an image within a project, the tag count increases by one, but storage usage does not change because there are no new blobs or manifests.
   - If you retag an image from one project to another, the tag count and storage usage both increase.
-- For garbage collection, `docker push` adds the config and blobs first, and then adds the manifest.
+- During garbage collection, Harbor frees the storage used by untagged blobs in the project.
 - If the tag count reaches the limit, image blobs can be pushed into a project and storage usage is updated accordingly.
 You can consider these blobs to be untagged blobs.
 They can be removed by garbage collection, and the storage that they consume is returned after garbage colletion.
 - Helm chart size is not calculated.
 Only tag counts are calculated.